samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 The idea is to allow users to move books between shelves.

+A little primer on Rails components.

+* Models are abstractions to database records.
+They represent the domain.
+* Controllers respond to user interactions.
+They talk to the models and provide data to the presentation layer.
+* Helpers are utility functions that support controllers and sometimes Views.
+* Views are HTML pages that you see in the browser.
+They are generated dynamically using the data provided by controllers.
+There can be static pages too.

+You'll create all these now.

 ### Models and DB

 Start by creating necessary models with the usual commands.
 You'd just need three models: